What Is National Homeownership Month?

 Fostering, celebrating, and critically examining National Homeownership Month

 National Homeownership Month has a long history and has meant different things over the years.
-Similarly, the occasion might mean something different for you than your neighbor based on your unique homeownership journeys.
+Similarly, the occasion might mean something different for you than for your neighbor based on your unique homeownership journeys.

 When commemorating the achievement of owning a home, it’s important to remember that access to homeownership in America has strongly favored white individuals and that much work remains to correct deep-seated disparities.